pkprzekwas/spark-flink-comparison/spark/README.md

 ### Running simple job

-This part is fully focused on presenting the simpliest way to run a Spark job locally.
-It consists of simple script which reads content of `/etc/hosts` hence it is dedicated for UNIX machines.
-SBT is used to setup dependencies, compile and build a `jar` file.
+This part is focused on the simpliest way to run a Spark job locally.
+It consists of simple script which reads content of `/etc/hosts`, hence it is dedicated for UNIX machines.

 Prerequisite: `SBT`